 The AIMS Safety Insights Group (SIG) is a multi-stakeholder group with pharmacy and data analytic expertise that works with the College and the Ontario Drug Policy Research Network (ODPRN) to provide guidance and actionable recommendations for pharmacy professionals, the pharmacy sector and other health system stakeholders on how to improve medication safety.
-The AIMS SIG will be responsible for identifying the recommendations that will be shared through regular reports based on data analysis which will include key findings and proposed actions for pharmacy professionals and other stakeholders.
-The College will be providing secretariat support, supporting the writing of reports, sharing findings and implementing recommendations that impact the AIMS program.
+The AIMS SIG is responsible for identifying recommendations that will be shared through regular reports based on data analysis which will include key findings and proposed actions for pharmacy professionals and other stakeholders.
+The College supports the writing of reports, sharing findings and implementing recommendations that impact the AIMS Program.

 Analysis Review and Prioritization